karma-exchange-org/karma-exchange/TEAM-CONTRIB.md

 After you do git-cleanup I recommend you immediately create a new branch to avoid accidentally merging changes to the master branch in the future:

     $ git checkout -b <temp-branch-name>

-Once you are ready to commit the next set of changes you can always rename the branch:

-    $ git branch -m <new-branch-name>

 <a name="featurebranchcollab"/>
 ## Collaborating on a feature branch